[amazon_auto_links id="280537"]

-Before going to any other state or foreign country, let’s focus on California. does California have a common-law marriage?
-Couples who are in love prefer to live together before marrying.
+Before going to any other state or foreign country, letโs focus on California.
+Does California have a Common-Law Marriage?
+In California, couples in love prefer to live together before marrying.
 Some couples do not choose to have a traditional marriage and remain in cohabitating relationships.

-In a live-in relationship, two partners get to be with for more time with each other and think about the future.
-It’s your choice to think about getting married or not.
-However, governments in many countries don’t allow people to be in cohabitating relationships.
+In a live-in relationship, two partners get to be with each other for more time and think about the future.
+Itโs your choice to think about getting married or not.
+However, governments in many countries donโt allow people to be in cohabitating relationships.
 Either that couple has to get married or just part ways.

 When both couples do not prefer to get married, they can apply for common law marriage, which is legally recognized.
-Both partners, when they act as married and tell their friends and family that they are married, can also be considered for common law marriage.
-In common law, couples don’t get the maternal or paternal rights of their children.
-To get parental rights, they have to run some tests.
+Both partners can also be considered for common law marriage when they act married and tell their friends and family they are married.
+In common law, couples get their childrenโs parental rights, but a paternity test may be required if there is a dispute over the rights.

 The government of California does not recognize common-law marriage as legal.
-So, if common law marriage is not sensible, the couple won’t be identified as married.
-Regardless of the number of years that they have spent in California.
-The state considers couples under common law marriage in any other state to be married.
+So, if common law marriage is not sensible, the couple wonโt be identified as married regardless of the number of years that they have spent in California.
+The state considers couples under common law marriage in any other state to be married, i.e., if you and your partner move to California under common law marriage, you will both be recognized as married.

-Now California has introduced the idea of domestic partnership.
-Unmarried couples will get similar legal rights as married ones if they apply for this.
-But still, the law has not been recognized by the federal government.
-It will take time to give you and your partner community property rights and benefits.
+California has now introduced the idea of domestic partnership.
+Unmarried couples will get similar legal rights if they apply for this.
+However, the law has still not been recognized by the federal government.
+Giving you and your partner community property rights and benefits will take time.

-All the couples in this world are not interested in legal marriage.
-Whether couples are from California or other states, it doesn’t matter.
+Not all couples are interested in legal marriage.
+Whether couples are from California or other states doesnโt matter.
 Marriage is their choice.
 There are some rights that unmarried couples must be aware of if they are in California.

-California Common Law Marriage has enforced a few legal rights for precautionary purposes in case the couple gets separated or one of them dies.
+California Common Law Marriage hasย enforced a few legal rights for precautionary purposes in case the couple gets separated, or one of them dies.
 There are some rules to follow.
-Let us see the rights:
+Letโs have a look!

 3.1.
 Financial Matters for Unmarried Couples